apache/echarts-doc/en/api/echarts-instance.md

 }) => string
 ```

-Exporting linked chart picture, return a base64 url，you can set to `src` in `Image`.Relative location of each chart in exporting picture is related to that of container.
+Exporting linked chart picture, return a base64 url, you can set to `src` in `Image`.Relative location of each chart in exporting picture is related to that of container.

 ## clear